top of page

 Two: get your review variety up.
 If you're entirely on Google with nothing on Yelp or Facebook, you're invisible to half the sources AI Overviews pull from.
 A QR code that asks for feedback first and lets the customer choose where to post publicly is the simplest way to broaden your footprint without rebuilding your process.
 See how restaurants are using this exact setup to do that with one QR scan.

 Three: reply to your reviews this week.
 All of them.
 Especially the older negative ones you've been avoiding.
-Response rate is now a citation signal.
+Active review responses support local visibility and show that the business is engaged.
 Use the Google Review Reply Generator if you want help drafting them in seconds.

 The bottom line